History, tourist information, and nearby accommodation

 American oil men from Texas and Louisiana stayed at Kelham Hall in 1943 whilst drilling for oil at the Eakring oilfield.
 Finding a fresh source of oil was vital, as German raids on Allied shipping had created a serious shortage of fuel.
 The American crews brought essential expertise and equipment, which they gave freely (though they also drew a regular salary for their work).

 In 1973 the Society sold Kelham Hall to the Newark & Sherwood District Council for its administrative headquarters.
-As of this writing, Kelham Hall is in the process of being converted into a luxury hotel and wedding venue.
+It was later sold to a new company and now operates as an exclusive private wedding and events venue.
 As far as we are aware the historic grounds will remain open to visitors and the mansion will be available for regular tours.

 The grounds surrounding Kelham Hall extends to 44 acres (13ha) and includes orchards, formal gardens, treed parkland and many mature trees.
 The gardens were laid out by the famous Victorian gardener WA Nesfield, who also worked at Kew Gardens, Castle Howard, and Regents Park in London.
 Many of the garden features installed by Nesfield have been lost over the years, but the general layout still exists in the Civic Suite Gardens just below the house.